 The white circle (the selector) will move across the color panel until the white card appear white.
 When the selector stops moving and the card looks white tape the AWB icon again.
 This will lock the white balance and the AWB icon will turn red.

 Finally, tap to the side of the Imaging Panel to close it and zoom out.
 Your white balance should now be correctly set.

-Five extra methods frame yourself correctly with an iPhone
+Five extra methods to frame yourself correctly with an iPhone

-If you would like more methods to help frame yourself when filming with the good quality rear-facing camera, I’ve got a treat for you.
-I’ve written an article that lays out five methods to get your framing right.
+If you would like more methods to help frame yourself when filming with the excellent quality rear-facing camera, I’ve got a treat for you.
+I’ve created an article that lays out five methods to get your framing right.
 Find the article by clicking here.

 Tosh Lubek runs an audio and video production business in the UK and has been using the Canon EOS R since it was released in the Autumn of 2018 and the Canon EOS R6 in 2020.
 He has used both cameras to shoot TV commercials broadcast on Sky TV, promotional business videos, videos of events and functions, and YouTube creator content.
 He has also won several international awards for his advertising and promotional work.
 You can meet him by visiting his “video booth” at HashTag Business Events across the country.

 Recharging your Canon camera battery when you’re traveling or on an outdoor shoot can be a problem.
 Using the battery charger that came with your Canon camera isn’t an option because there’s no...